 Elements of a Winning Pitch

-- Don’t make them work too hard.
+Pave the way for them to say yes.
 If you’re trying to get someone to do business with you, don’t make them jump through hoops to do so!
 In your pitch, include everything they need to determine if they’d like to work with you, including:

 - Your first and last name